Helping young adults succeed in work, relationships and life.

 - parent support and direction to learn how to deal with Ryan more effectively

-After becoming comfortable with his life coach, Ryan disclosed that during frosh week at university, after a late night of heavy drinking he had was physically assaulted and had his wallet stolen.
+In counseling, Ryan disclosed that during frosh week at university, after a late night of heavy drinking he had was physically assaulted and had his wallet stolen.
 He was too ashamed to tell his parents.
 He was having some PTSD symptoms and had turned to drinking to deal with them.

 The Defining Decade for the Emerging Adult